THE MOST TRUSTED COPYCAT RECIPES

 Bonefish Grill Imperial Dip

 It’s creamy and cheesy and doesn’t skimp on shrimp and scallops.
-Bonefish Grill’s Imperial Dip might very well be the best seafood dip at any chain, and after several visits in the early evening to take advantage of the Happy Hour price, I got even happier when I could construct a great clone.
+Bonefish Grill’s Imperial Dip might be the best seafood dip at any chain, and after several visits in the early evening to take advantage of the Happy Hour price, I got even happier when I could construct a great clone.

-Sitting at the bar allowed me to chat up the server and obtain several helpful preparation tips.
-That’s when I discovered that shrimp stock is the secret to the dip’s great taste.
-And that’s why my Bonefish Grill Imperial Dip copycat recipe starts with an easy way to make your own stock with the shells harvested from the shrimp that goes in the dip.
+Sitting at the restaurant’s bar allowed me to chat up the bartender and extract several helpful preparation tips.
+That’s when I discovered that the secret to the dip’s great taste is shrimp stock.
+And that’s why my Bonefish Grill Imperial Dip recipe starts with an easy way to make your stock with shells harvested from the shrimp.

-After sautéing the shrimp and scallops, it takes just minutes to prepare a sauce with the shrimp stock, cream, and cheese.
-Then, everything is combined and poured into a cast iron skillet.
+After sauteing the shrimp and scallops, you can prepare a sauce with shrimp stock, cream, and cheese in just minutes.
+Then, combine everything and pour it into a cast-iron skillet.
 After a quick broil to brown the top, you’ll have a great match to the real thing, except your version will be three times bigger.

 You might also like my recipes for Bonefish Grill's Saucy Shrimp and Citrus Herb Vinaigrette.